-- Liver detoxification.
 It’s your liver’s job to remove estrogen.
 It does this through a series of steps known as phase I and phase II liver detoxification.
-These steps are dependent on a number of co-factors for them to function normally.
-These include pyridoxal-5-phosphate, vitamin B12, methyltetrahydrofolate (5-MTHF), magnesium, indole-3-carbinol and calcium-d-glucarate.
+These steps are dependent on a number of co-factors for them to work normally.
+These include pyridoxal-5-phosphate, vitamin B12, methyltetrahydrofolate (5-MTHF), magnesium, indole-3-carbinol, and calcium-d-glucarate.

-How to Fix Low Estrogen or Estrogen Deficiency
+How to Fix Estrogen Deficiency

 How to fix the problem depends on why it’s low.
 Factors that can cause low estrogen include:

-- Menopause – post-menopause, women do still produce a certain amount of estrogen.
+Post-menopause women do still produce a certain amount of estrogen.
 Maintaining healthy testosterone levels through weight training and adrenal gland support can ensure optimal levels after menopause.

-Stress is one of the more common factor.
-In women who are NOT pregnant or breastfeeding, vitamin B6 and an herb called Chastetree can help reduce prolactin levels to allow healthy ovulation and estrogen production.
+Stress is one of the more common factors.
+In women who are NOT pregnant or breastfeeding, vitamin B6 and an herb called Chastetree can help reduce prolactin levels.
+This allows healthy ovulation and estrogen production.

 High Estrogen Foods

-Plants contain their own form of estrogen, also known as phytoestrogen.
-There is considerable concern and controversy over consuming these plant-based hormones.
+Plants contain their own form of estrogen, also known as a phytoestrogen.
+There are considerable concerns and controversy about consuming these plant-based hormones.
 Should you consume soy?
-Does soy cause cancer?
 Will soy make fibroids worse?
 The answer to all of these questions is that there is no research to support the idea that soy causes any kind of problems related to hormones.